oscarotero/simple-crud/README.md

 * `addNamespace` Useful if you want to create custom table classes.
 For example, if the namespace is `App\MyModels` and you load the table `post`, the TableFactory will check whether the class `App\MyModels\Post` exists and use it instead the default.
 * `setAutocreate` Set false to NOT create instances of tables using the default class.
-* `getFieldFactory` Returns the FieldFactory.
-* `setFieldFactory` To set a custom factory to create Field instances.
-* `getQueryFactory` Returns the QueryFactory.
-* `setQueryFactory` To set a custom factory to create Query instances.

 ```php
 //Create the simplecrud instance